w3c/openscreenprotocol/ssdp.md

 ![](images/ssdp.png)

 Message Flow:
-1. the root device adverties its services on the network by sending for each service it offers a "NOTIFY" message from type "ssdp:alive" to the multicast address "239.255.255.250:1900" with all the necessary information needed to access the service.
-Control points listening on the multicast address receive the message and check if the service is relevent for them or not.
+1. the root device advertises its services on the network by sending for each service it offers a "NOTIFY" message from type "ssdp:alive" to the multicast address "239.255.255.250:1900" with all the necessary information needed to access the service.
+Control points listening on the multicast address receive the message and check if the service is relevant for them or not.
 The NT header can be used to check the type of the service.
 To access more information about the service/device the control point needs to access the device description (format is specified in UPnP) by making an HTTP request to the URL provided in the LOCATION header of the SSDP message.
 The device description is a XML document that contains information about the device/service like friendly name, capabilities, etc.
 1. a control point can search for root devices at any time by sending a SEARCH message to the multicast address.
 The search request contains the ST (search target) header specify the type of the service the control point is looking for.
-All devices listing to the multicast address will receice the search message.
+All devices listing to the multicast address will receive the search message.
 1. when a root device receives a search message and if it offers the requested service (by checking the ST header), it replies with a SEARCH response message only to the control point that sends the request (unicast).
-1. when a service is no more available, the root device needs to advertise a "NOTIFY" message from type "ssdp:byebye" with information about the correponding service.
+1. when a service is no more available, the root device needs to advertise a "NOTIFY" message from type "ssdp:byebye" with information about the corresponding service.
 Control points can remove the service if it is listed.

 # Evaluation